 “In a way, it was a shock, but not really,” recalls Joachim, now 51.
 “It confirmed what I had thought was possible.”

 Myotonic dystrophy type 1, or DM1, causes progressive muscle weakness and myotonia, or difficulty relaxing muscles, along with a wide variety of other symptoms affecting everything from breathing and speech to digestion and vision.
 The nature, severity and onset of symptoms can vary significantly, even among family members.
-There is no cure for DM1, which affects approximately 40,000 people in the U.S.
+There is no cure for DM1, which affects approximately one out of every 2,300 people worldwide.

 For Joachim, the symptoms began in his early 30s: first myotonia, followed by weakness in his hands and difficulty swallowing.
 His shoulder blades would protrude when he lifted him arms.